cinnamonshut/meeee/README.md

 and to end this..
-always use w2i! i usually ignore public chats and im more likely to see whispers. i zone out often and get bored easily!
+always use w2i! i usually ignore public chats and im more likely to see whispers. i zone out often and get bored easily! also c+h!..
+Im very open to it andlove it! unless im with other people im usually very nor cuddable ICWNT SPELL HELP